 Overview of Curriculum/Course Changes

 In addition, major modifications to programs must also be approved by South Carolina's Commission on Higher Education (CHE).
 Major modifications include changes to program titles, addition or deletion of programs, addition or deletion of options or concentrations, major curricular changes within programs, and offering existing programs via distance education.
-The Provost is USC's representative to the CHE, but s/he is typically represented by the Associate Provost, Dean of the Graduate School.

 See also, steps and procedures for program/course changes.